Nuherbs

 About Nuherbs Lab Tested Quality.

-Each batch of herbs is dual-lab tested by our in-house lab and independent third party lab.
-Our in-house lab is equipped with instruments such as a high performance liquid chromatography, moisture determination meter, Fourier transform infrared spectrometer, atomic absorption spectrophotometer, gas chromatograph, etc.
+Each batch of herbs is dual-lab tested by our in-house lab and an independent third-party lab.
+Our in-house lab is equipped with instruments such as a high-performance liquid chromatography, moisture determination meter, a Fourier transform infrared spectrometer, an atomic absorption spectrophotometer, a gas chromatograph, etc.

 In addition, the following additional tests are performed: